cidones/data-science-em-producao/README.md

 ﻿# Data Science Em Producao

- This is a challenge from Kaggle - Rossmann Store sales
+ Repo contains code and libraries from Data Science training from Meigarom Lopes

  ## 0.0.
-Task

- Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.

- ## 0.1.
 How to clone and open this project

  Git
  1. Download and install git https://git-scm.com/download/